OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 * **Configuration Management**
   There are two types of configuration in DOORS Next - Local configuration and Global configuration.
 Local configuration is the individual configuration of any stream whereas Global configuration allows multiple streams of different systems to collaborate with each other.
 For information on Global Configuration, refer to link [Global Configuration in DOORS Next](https://www.ibm.com/support/knowledgecenter/SSYMRC_6.0.6/com.ibm.rational.gcapp.doc/topics/c_gcm_node_product.html)
-  * OpsHub Integration Manager supports synchronization in local configuration scope.
-Synchronization of Global configuration streams are not supported by OpsHub Integration Manager.
-Thus, cross component links are not supported for DOORS Next by OpsHub Integration Manager.
+  * <code class="expression">space.vars.SITENAME</code> supports synchronization in local configuration scope.
+Synchronization of Global configuration streams are not supported by <code class="expression">space.vars.SITENAME</code>.
+Thus, cross component links are not supported for DOORS Next by <code class="expression">space.vars.SITENAME</code>.

 ## When DOORS Next is configured as source system

 In addition to above limitations, following are some limitations in synchronization when DOORS Next system is configured as source end system in integration.

-* Comments added in artifacts during merge from another stream will not be synchronized by OpsHub Integration Manager.
+* Comments added in artifacts during merge from another stream will not be synchronized by <code class="expression">space.vars.SITENAME</code>.

   **End System behaviour**
   * When a stream or changeset gets merged to another stream in DOORS Next, the comments added in artifacts retains their update time i.e. If there is a comment **Comment 1** added in artifact at T1 in stream or changeset and later the stream or changeset gets merged into another stream **Stream A** at T2.
 Then, the comment revision time will be T1 and not T2(comments time in Stream A will be same as that in changeset/merged stream).

   **Limitation in synchronization**
-  * Comments added in artifacts during merge from another stream will not be synchronized by OpsHub Integration Manager.
+  * Comments added in artifacts during merge from another stream will not be synchronized by <code class="expression">space.vars.SITENAME</code>.

     **For example -**
     * Let's say there are 2 streams, **Stream A**, **Stream A.1** (Stream A.1 have been created from Stream A at time T1).
 Stream A is configured in integration for synchronization.
     * There are few comments added in artifacts in Stream A.1 at time T2 and T3.
 Let's say the synchronization is on-going for Stream A and has reached till T4.
-When Stream A.1 gets merged to Stream A at T5, then all the comments gets added in artifacts of Stream A. OpsHub Integration Manager will skip the comments added in Stream A.1 in such cases as the integration has already synchronized till T4 and the comments that are now added in Stream A at time T2 and T3 after merge will be skipped.
+When Stream A.1 gets merged to Stream A at T5, then all the comments gets added in artifacts of Stream A. <code class="expression">space.vars.SITENAME</code> will skip the comments added in Stream A.1 in such cases as the integration has already synchronized till T4 and the comments that are now added in Stream A at time T2 and T3 after merge will be skipped.

 * When the **In Modules** field is mapped, modules with empty names(no name) will not be synchronized to the target end system.
 * If **Reviews** link is added, an update to the parent entity is required to synchronize the updated review data.